-158. Requisites of petition
+158. Petition to Court of Disputed Returns, content of etc.

 Every petition disputing an election or return, in this Part called the petition, shall —

 (1) set out the facts relied on to invalidate the election or return;

 (2) contain a prayer asking for the relief the petitioner claims to be entitled to;